MileHacker Logo

 Motorcycle & Scooter

-Motorcycle and scooter rentals are also available from boutique shops, popular during warmer months.
+Motorcycle and scooter rentals are also available from specialized shops, popular during warmer months.
 Necessities are similar to car rental, but a specific motorcycle license is necessary.

 Bicycle Rental

 Tirana has some bicycle rental points, notably around the Grand Park.
 The city's bicycle infrastructure is not as extensive as in major European cycling cities.
-Rental prices are typically low, around €5-€15 per day.
+Rental the rates are typically low, around €5-€15 per day.

 Good for leisurely park rides.